 On one of these Sunday nights, I viewed my photo album of the Kailash Manas yatra once again.
 The photos are my treasure and a source of delight.
 I was pleased to meet up with many of the pilgrims to reminisce about the past through the photo gallery.
 In retrospect, I also recalled how a specific group always indulged in frivolous activities overlooking the sanctity of the purpose of the spiritual trip that was being undertaken.
 It looked as though they had come to a fun resort instead.
-It is important for the traveler to know beforehand how should one go on a pilgrimage as a result maximum benefits are reaped and we make a swift progress spiritually.
-However, let’s get back to what I was saying- no matter how many times I see the photos, I still keep discovering some which are absolutely mindboggling and they always compel me to look at them again and again with awe and admiration.
+It is important for the traveler to know beforehand how one should go on a pilgrimage for reaping maximum benefits so that we make a swift progress spiritually.
+However, let’s get back to what I was saying- no matter how many times I see the photos, I still keep discovering some which are absolutely mind boggling and they always compel me to look at them again and again with awe and admiration.

 After leaving the lake, I begin to walk on a pathway with a companion.
 There are many houses and I look at them with curiosity.
 After a short distance, I stop.
 There is a nice house on my left side and I look at it and I begin to wonder something.
 Somehow I decide not to stop here and I move on.
 I walk some steps more after which I see a very beautiful home with an orchard of mango trees.
 I look at it with fascination, stop for a while at this juncture and look at the road which connects to this house.
 I wonder for a while whether I should take that road and enter that house or not.
 I am unable to discriminate so I move further.
 As I go ahead and take my first step, I meet a sadhu, an ascetic.
 I stop and look at him.
 He was wearing ochre dhoti or waist cloth and has a danda or staff in his right hand.
 With some gestures he advises me to go back to the house which has an orchard.
 He then lifts his right hand and with one finger points out and tells me to go there.
 After that he pronounced, “Stop, take the right turn, take the right road.”
 So I turn back, walk a few steps, take the right turn and enter the house with many mango trees.
 The foliage of the trees was dark green and the canopy was thick.
 I felt good in the house after arriving since it was peaceful and quiet over there.
 I get a lot of relief and respite and I feel I have found my place of rest.

 After this, a soft murmur originated within me ,“ You did not understand the dream.
 Let me explain it to you.”
-The message was loud and clear so I became very attentive and serious at this point ready for the message to come to me.
+The words in the message was loud and clear so I became very attentive and serious at this point ready for the message to come to me.

 The dream was quickly replayed in parts in front of my eyes and this word was spoken, “Mirage”.
 After this I saw an image of two things- a pen and my black spiral register.